Robocup-simplus/simplus_vrep/EASY_SETUP.md

 # Ubuntu 16.04
 ## Installation
 1. Download [Installer.sh](https://raw.githubusercontent.com/Robocup-simplus/simplus_vrep/master/easy_setup/ubuntu_16/installer.sh)
-2. Put the file where ever you want the simplus package be installed in(The destination folder name should not include any spaces like " ").
+2. Put the file where ever you want the simplus package be installed in.
 3. Go to the interested folder, right click and open the terminal then write `sh installer.sh`
 4. Please press Y or Enter when ever the script asked.
 ## World setup